 Health begins in gut.
 Here are some tips for optimizing digestion:

 - Remove irritating foods.
-While on the 21DSD, it’s likely that you have done this.
 Removing vegetable oils, wheat, grains, sugar, soy, and conventional dairy is important to optimize digestion.

 - Heal your gut lining.
 Consider adding L-glutamine, an amino acid that is vital for gut health, bone broth, aloe vera juice, vitamin c rich foods, and collagen peptides.